BHSSFRC/3494_2016_repo/CONTRIBUTING.md

 4. When you finish what you were assigned to do, merge your branch into `develop` using a pull request.
  * At least try to describe what you did.
  * ***DO NOT MERGE INTO MASTER.
 EVER.
 YES, THIS IS A THREAT.***
+5. If your pull request is merged, you may delete your feature branch.
-5. repeat until the end of the season.
+6. repeat until the end of the season.

 ## Outside contribution